 Wishing you all a Merry Christmas and a Happy New Year.
 Have a beautiful year ahead and stay true to your resolution. :)

-- 4 cups of all-purpose flour + 1/2 cup APF additonal
+- 4 cup of all purpose flour + 1/2 cup APF additonal

-- For the dough, in a medium pan, heat milk, oil and sugar over medium flame till just below boil.
-Or you can scald to 150 degrees.
-Set aside and allow it to cool until lukewarm.
+- In a medium pan, heat milk, oil and sugar over medium flame till just below boil.
+Or you can scald to 150 °F. Set aside and allow it to cool until lukewarm.

 - Sprinkle the yeast and allow it to sit and froth for about 5 minutes.
 To this mixture, then add 4 cups of flour and stir until just combined using a wooden spoon.
 Cover it with a kitchen towel or cling film and allow it rise in a warm place for an hour.